ImInTheICU/ExtraLayer/README.md

 #### Is ExtraLayer a obfuscator?

-No, ExtraLayer Is a anti-debugging tool that should be used along with a obfuscator. ( hyperion :D or Fasent https://discord.gg/hzJZTA6MXa )
+No, ExtraLayer Is a anti-debugging tool that should be used along with a obfuscator.

 #### How good Is ExtraLayer?